 - The SWE is individually authored and documented according to relevant guidance in the DAW.

-Faculty use a differently-formatted version of the rubric below in the Academy's Learning Management System (AMS) to evaluate all Cadet SWEs.
+Faculty use a rubric in the Academy's Learning Management System (AMS) to evaluate all Cadet SWEs.
 They rely on their knowledge of conventions and expectations appropriate to the assignment to complete this assessment, which is separate and independent from the grade and feedback they otherwise render cadets.
 (Cadets may fail assignments yet demonstrate writing proficiency and vice versa.)
-The purpose of the rubric is to enable the Academy to track the development of Cadets as writers across the curriculum.
+The purpose of the rubric is to enable the Academy to track the development of cadets as writers across the curriculum.
 Cadets access the results of the rubric through AMS and BlackBoard after the conclusion of every semester.